 How fans named our brand

 Sapporo Bottled Draft, which had first gone on sale in April of 1977, was well-regarded for its clean, crisp taste.
 Fans of the beer referred to themselves as of the “Bottled Draft” school of thought.
-Soon after it went on sale, the black-colored label used in Sapporo Bottled Draft led to it being affectionately called “Black Label” beer by patrons.
+Soon after it went on sale, the black-colored label used in Sapporo Bottled Draft led to it being affectionately called “Kuro Label” beer by patrons.
 This colloquial name was formally adopted as the brand name in 1989.
-In this way, Black Label was actually named by our customers.
+In this way, Kuro Label was actually named by our customers.